 The major objectives of this course are: 1.
 To relearn basic univariate and bivariate statistics and design principles with an emphasis on understanding the basic concepts of hypothesis testing, parameter estimation, extraneous variable control, and causal inference; 2.
 To introduce the student to computing with SAS; 3.
 To present the conceptual framework for factorial ANOVA so the student will be prepared to learn to calculate complex ANOVA in PSYC 7431.

 PSYC 7431, Design & Analysis

 The second semester of our graduate statistics sequence is PSYC 7431.
 Psyc 7431 includes a general introduction to multivariate statistics.
 We also study multiple regression in great detail and we learn how to do complex ANOVAs that were not adequately covered in PSYC 6430, including higher order factorial designs, designs with repeated or matched factors, nonorthogonal designs, and least squares solutions.
 Time permitting, we then study other multivariate techniques in greater detail.
-Students learn both SAS and SPSS in PSYC 7431.
+Students learn SAS, SPSS, and R in PSYC 7431.

 PSYC 7433, Multivariate Statistical Analysis (Previously PSYC 6433)

 The third course in our graduate statistics sequence is PSYC 7433.
 This course picks up where PSYC 7431 left off and covers a variety of multivariate analyses in detail.

 Contact Information for the Webmaster,